 “In Other Words”…

-Hello my readers,
+Hello, my readers,

-So, not clear about the choice of language; I continued to publish my work and share others’ works in whichever language my thoughts would form up at that point of time.
-May be if I could have stuck to only one language, I would have made some progress, measurable by number of publication or being known as a writer of that particular language, I don’t know for sure!
+So, not clear about the choice of language; I continued to publish my work and share others’ creations in whichever language my thoughts would form up then.
+Maybe if I could have stuck to only one style, I would have made some progress, measurable by many publications or being known as a writer of that particular language, I don’t know for sure!

 Do I regret now?
-No. It has been a great journey and still it is.
-What I discovered along the way is a layered personality or may be three or more personalities that I am.
-Thinking and expressing in different languages differently, even when I translate my own work I cannot use the literal meaning words, I go by my instinct and the words grow within me, they evolve and come out in a language they have chosen to be born.
+No. It has been a great journey, and still, it is.
+What I discovered along the way is a layered personality or maybe three or more personalities that I am.
+Thinking and expressing in different languages differently, even when I translate my own work I cannot use the literal meaning words, I go by my instinct, and the words grow within me, they evolve and come out in a language they have chosen to be born.

 One more realization I had during these years; it is not essential to be sensational, dramatic, spectacular or shocking in presenting your literary work.
 What touches your heart, penetrates you genuinely is more subtle, day to day simple revelations that life has to make, your daily triumphs and heartbreaks, moments of solitude and loneliness, a sudden flow of joy or maybe a sense of failure.
 What we live, breath, eat, sleep, cry, laugh becomes excellent poetry.

 Thanks for being there on my journey,…keep flying with me.